What is Ego?

-When we have thoughts about our self that we agree with we construct a self-image.
-The kinds of thoughts that contribute to the ego structure are:
+When we have thoughts about ourselves that we agree with, we construct a self-image within our self-awareness.
+The kinds of thoughts that contribute to the structure are:

 “I’m not good at math.”